JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

     - Non-fiction
 ---

-Fragments of something vaguely related to self-importance, productivity, permeance, and immortality.
+Fragments of something vaguely related to self-importance, productivity, purpose, and immortality.

 ## You're not the one